 Why is it so hard to find a doctor who gives this treatment?
 Prolotherapy currently is not ‘mainstream’ medical practice, although it is certainly moving in that direction.
 I am a Board Certified Surgeon, and a Fellow in the American College of Surgeons, so I would certainly not receive, nor give, a treatment that was not well founded and properly administered.
 If you ask physicians around the country what Prolotherapy is, you get responses like, ‘alternative medicine, holistic medicine, natural medicine,’ and, my personal favorite, ‘never heard of it.’

-In recent years, as advances in ‘conventional medicine’ have not provided the treats that patients desperately need, there has been a resurgence of interest in this useful and proven therapy.
+In recent years, as advances in ‘conventional medicine’ have not provided the treatments that patients desperately need, there has been a resurgence of interest in this useful and proven therapy.
 This treatment is over 70 years old, and has been published in reputable medical journals since the 1930’s.
 The main problem at this time is that there is no formal training program where one can go to learn this procedure.
 There is only one way available to become a competent Prolotherapist.
 You must be mentored extensively by someone expert in the technique (like Dr Mahl has been mentored for years with Dr Stein) in order to become really proficient.
-That is why there are so few doctors doing it.
-There are weekend courses in Prolotherapy sponsored by two national organizations, and as people are beginning to seek out this therapy, some doctors are going to these courses, then going home and trying to ‘learn on the job’.
+That is why there are so few competent doctors to do it.
+There are weekend courses in Prolotherapy sponsored by national organizations, and as people are beginning to seek out this therapy, doctors attending these courses, then going home and trying to ‘learn on the job’.
 My advice to you: do not settle for less than the best.
-A weekend course is not equal to years of formal study and experience like I have.
+A weekend course is not equal to years of formal study and experience like that of Dr. Mahl.

 HOW DOES PROLOTHERAPY WORK?

-WHAT KIND OF STRUCTURES CAN BE TREATED WITH PROLOTHERAPY?
+WHAT KIND OF STRUCTURES CAN BE TREATED WITH PROLOTHERAPY/ REGENERATIVE MEDICINE?